ArcturusSky/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 ### Definition:

 Sets are another built-in data type in Python.
 A **set** is an **unordered collection** of unique elements.
-Sets are used to store multiple items, but unlike lists or tuples, they do not allow **duplicate** values, and theur elements are not ordered, meaning they don't have a specific positions or index.
+Sets are used to store multiple items, but unlike lists or tuples, they do not allow **duplicate** values, and their elements are not ordered, meaning they don't have a specific positions or index.

 ### Key characteristics of sets